weiganghuang/cl-devnet-1199/devnet-1199.md

     Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/se/tasks/main.yml)

 7. Prepare image/helper scripts files for roles "nso" and "device".
 We will put required image/helper scripts files under files directory for each role.
-In this workshop, we only need to put files to role "nso" and "device".
-The required files are made available at /var/tmp/dvans for your ansible host, H.
+In this workshop, we only need to put files to roles "nso" and "device".
+The required files are made available at `/home/dvans` for your ansible host, H.

     * Copy nso binary, ned, service package, and inventory package to nso/files.
-From your ansible controller, copy required files from /var/tmp/dvans to /home/dvans/ansibleproject/roles/nso/files.
+From your ansible controller, copy required files from `/home/dvans/` to `/home/dvans/ansibleproject/roles/nso/files`.

       Sample output:

       ```
       [dvans@cl90 ~]$ cd ansibleproject/roles/nso/files
-      [dvans@cl90 files]$ cp /var/tmp/dvans/nso-4.5.0.1.linux.x86_64.installer.bin .
+      [dvans@cl90 files]$ cp ~/nso-4.5.0.1.linux.x86_64.installer.bin .
-      [dvans@cl90 files]$ cp /var/tmp/dvans/ncs-4.5.0.1-unix-bind-2.0.0.tar.gz .
+      [dvans@cl90 files]$ cp ~/ncs-4.5.0.1-unix-bind-2.0.0.tar.gz .
-      [dvans@cl90 files]$ cp /var/tmp/dvans/dns-manager.tar.gz .
+      [dvans@cl90 files]$ cp ~/dns-manager.tar.gz .
-      [dvans@cl90 files]$ cp /var/tmp/dvans/inventory.tar.gz .
+      [dvans@cl90 files]$ cp ~/inventory.tar.gz .
-      [dvans@cl90 files]$ cp -r /var/tmp/dvans/scripts/ .
+      [dvans@cl90 files]$ cp -r ~/scripts/ .
       ```

-    * Copy syndns package to device/files.
-From your ansible controller, copy the required file from /var/tmp/dvans/ to /home/dvans/ansibleproject/roles/device/files/.
+    * Copy syndns package to `device/files`.
+From your ansible controller, copy the required file from `/homedvans/` to `/home/dvans/ansibleproject/roles/device/files/`.

       Sample output:

       ```shell
       [dvans@cl90 ~]$ cd ansibleproject/roles/device/files
-      [dvans@cl90 files]$ cp /var/tmp/dvans/syndns.tar.gz .
+      [dvans@cl90 files]$ cp ~/syndns.tar.gz .
       ```
 8. Create variables.
      * Create group variables.
 As shown at the previous steps, the play books have utlize several variables.
-Role based variables are defined at group_vars directory.
+Role based variables are defined at `group_vars` directory.
-       * Variables for role "nso" is defined in file /home/dvans/ansibleproject/group_vars/nso.
+       * Variables for role "nso" is defined in file `/home/dvans/ansibleproject/group_vars/nso`.

          Sample file: [nso](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/group_vars/nso)

        * We also defined a variable to be used for install syncdns package.
-It is defined at /home/dvans/ansibleproject/vars.
+It is defined at `/home/dvans/ansibleproject/vars`.
 The sample file below shows the variable for lab user 16.
 Make sure you enter the value with your user name, such as user1, user2, and etc.

          Sample file: [vars](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/vars/labuser)

 9. Put everything together
    We have defined all play books for each role.
-Now we are ready to put everything together in file /home/dvans/ansibleproject/cl-playbook.yml.
-This play book calls out all roles; the associated main.yml play book for each role are executed in the order defined in cl-playbook.yml.
+Now we are ready to put everything together in file `/home/dvans/ansibleproject/cl-playbook.yml`.
+This play book calls out all roles; the associated main.yml play book for each role are executed in the order defined in `cl-playbook.yml`.

    Sample file: [cl-playbook.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/cl-playbook.yml)